itsjustbrianyo/VaultWarden_Install_Script/README.md

 - Ports 80 and 443 opened on your firewall

 ## HTTPS Required
 Note: HTTPS is required to use VaultWarden.
-This script removed automatic NGINX/LetsEncrypt setup as I have an NGINX proxy in place already.
-You'll need to ensure one is setup prior to beginning the installation and will be on your own for setup.
+This script removed automatic NGINX/LetsEncrypt setup as I have a NGINX proxy in place already.
+You'll need to ensure one is setup prior to beginning the installation and you will be on your own for setup.

 https://inepttech.com/nginx-reverse-proxy-with-ssl/

 ## Installation

-Install.sh will install the newest version of vaultwarden.
+Install.sh will install the newest version of VaultWarden.

 ```bash